Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   - Added requirement of KEM ciphertext integrity and generic formula for augmenting any KEM using HMAC.
   - Added curve/edwards25519/448 instances.
   - Added proposal for COSE bindings and key reference types.

+- 03 Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without integrity protection"